Golden Twenties: The Golden Twenties in Germany

 The Golden Twenties in Germany is often referred to as a borrowed time, meaning that this time of exploring the arts, humanities, freedom, and financial stability was atypical and would soon end.
 The United States was the only country to come out of World War I without debt or reparations to pay.
 Germany owed a huge sum and had to take a loan from the US just to survive.
 No one had any hint that there would be a stock market crash with worldwide repercussions and that this crash would ruin Germany and set the stage for Hitler to come into power.
 Thus, the expression of a "borrowed time" came to being.
-It was the calm before the storm.

 Germany shared many similar social trends with France and America at this time, such as the famous women's haircut called "the Bob" or "Bob cut", exploring clothing fashions, cabaret dancers, and performances, and dancing "the Charleston".

 The art movement known as New Objectivity originated in Germany during this time.